mattdesl/shader-reload/README.md

 });
 ```

+If you are using budo directly or your own development server, make sure to include `glslify` as a source transform *before* the `shader-reload` transform.

 ## :warning: Babel and ES6 `import`

 Babel will replace `import` statements with code that isn't easy to statically analyze, causing problems with this module.
 Instead of using `import` for `'shader-reload'`, you should `require()` it.